 - 1. Actively publicize and promote the benefits of bilingualism to parents, staff, and community.
 (Goal 1, Action 9) - 2.
 Provide more concentrated support and time to ELs at the elementary level (K-6) to prevent the creation of Long Term English Learners (LTELs) (Goal 1, Action 9) - 3.
 Provide parent workshops specifically for parents of ELs about ELD and the reclassification process.
 (Goal 1, Action 9) - 4.
-Establish a stronger bilingual Dual Language Immersion (DLI) program district-wide where parents are informed about their choices for bilingual education.
-(Goal 1, Action 9, Goal 1, Action 10) - 5.
-The establishment of English Learner Task Force at each school to focus specifically on the educational needs of English learner students and Parent Engagement Leadership needs.
-(Repeated as a request for Goal 5) (Goal 1, Action 9, Goal 1, Action 10)
+Establish a stronger bilingual DLI program district-wide where parents are informed about their choices for bilingual education.
+(Goal 1, Action 9, Goal 1, Action 10)

-- 6. Have our ELD coaches help parents and extended family members of newcomers on how to provide extra academic support at home.
-(Goal 1, Action 10) - 7.
+- 5. The establishment of English Learner Task Force at each school to focus specifically on the educational needs of English learner students and Parent Engagement Leadership needs.
+(Repeated as a request for Goal 5) (Goal 1, Action 9, Goal 1, Action 10) - 6.
+Provide more concentrated support and time to ELs at the elementary level (K-6) to prevent the creation of Long Term English Learners (LTELs) (Goal 1, Action 10) - 7.
+Actively publicize and promote the benefits of bilingualism to parents, staff, and community.
+(Goal 1, Action 10) - 8.
+Provide parent workshops specifically for parents of ELs about ELD and the reclassification process.
+(Goal 1, Action 10) - 9.
+Have our ELD coaches help parents and extended family members of newcomers on how to provide extra academic support at home.
+(Goal 1, Action 10) - 10.
 Increase the number of bilingual teachers.
-(Goal 2) - 8.
+(Goal 2) - 11.
 Continue providing and expanding the Parent University model.
-(Goal 3, Action 2) - 9.
+(Goal 3, Action 2) - 12.
 Provide parent workshops specifically for parents of ELs about ELD and the reclassification process.
-(Goal 3, Action 2) - 10.
+(Goal 3, Action 2) - 13.
 Look into combining best practices from the program Familias Unidas Destrás del Aprendizaje (Families United by Learning) into our Parent University Program.
 (Goal 3, Action 2)